-Other than the CAA, which is more fully described in our 2006 Annual Report on Form 10-K, we do not have any material off-balance sheet arrangements.
+Our off-balance sheet arrangements consist entirely of the CAA, which is more fully described in our 2006 Annual Report on Form 10-K/A.

 Impact of Recently Issued Accounting Pronouncements

 In June 2006, the Financial Accounting Standards Board ("FASB") issued Interpretation No. 48, Accounting for Uncertainty in Income Taxes ("FIN 48"), which clarifies the accounting for uncertainty in income taxes recognized in the financial statements in accordance with FASB Statement No. 109, Accounting for Income Taxes.
 FIN 48 provides guidance on the financial statement recognition, measurement, presentation and disclosure of uncertain tax positions taken or expected to be taken in income tax returns.
 FIN 48 is effective for fiscal years beginning after December 31, 2006.
 We do not expect the adoption of FIN 48 to have an impact on our financial statements.